 26 June – 31 July 2021 Highlanes Gallery.

 The exhibition will tour to Galway International Arts Festival 2021 and the Butler Gallery, Kilkenny, Spring 2022

 This exhibition has been granted an Arts Council Touring & Dissemination Award.

-Pre-booking encouraged, but walk-ups facilitated.
-Visitors details are taken for contact tracing.
+Pre-booking is encouraged, but walk-ups are facilitated.
+Visitor’s details are taken for contact tracing.